William A. Haseltine

 William A. Haseltine (born October 17, 1944) is an American scientist, businessman, author, and philanthropist.
-He is known for his groundbreaking work on HIV/AIDS and the human genome.
+He is known for his work on HIV/AIDS and the human genome.

 Haseltine was a professor at Harvard Medical School, where he founded two research departments on cancer and HIV/AIDS.
 He is a founder of several biotechnology companies, including Cambridge Biosciences, The Virus Research Institute, ProScript, LeukoSite, Dendreon, Diversa, X-VAX, and Demetrix.
 He was a founder chairman and CEO of Human Genome Sciences, a company that pioneered the application of genomics to drug discovery.

-He is president of the Haseltine Foundation for Science and the Arts, and founder, chairman, and president of ACCESS Health International, a not-for-profit organization dedicated to improving access to high-quality health worldwide.
-In 2001 he was listed by Time Magazine as one of the world's 25 most influential business people, and in 2015 by Scientific American as one of the 100 most influential leaders in biotechnology.

-Early life and education

-Haseltine has devoted his career to improvements in human health.
+Biography

 He was born to a scientific family.
 His grandfather was an engineer, his father a PhD physicist.
 He was raised at the Naval Ordnance Test Station at China Lake in the Mojave Desert of California, surrounded by weapons scientists and engineers.
 His older sister Florence received both a Ph.D. in biophysics and an MD, and his younger brother Eric a PhD in neurobiology.
 His younger sister Susan became a specialist in computer systems.

 Haseltine's early life is described in the book Rapture, by Brian Alexander (1d), and in Gene Masters by Ingrid Winkelgren (3d).

 Haseltine graduated from Sherman E. Burroughs High School in 1962.
 In 1966 he received a BA in chemistry from the University of California, Berkeley, and in 1973 a Ph.D. in biophysics from Harvard University.